Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

-The Weyl group $W$ is generated by simple reflections $s_\alpha \in W$ for $\alpha \in S$.
-These generators define the length function $l$ on $W$.
-Let us denote by $W_Q$ the Weyl group of $Q$, i.e.\ the subgroup generated by $\{s_\alpha \in W \mid \alpha \in S_Q \}$, and by $W^Q$ the set of minimal length representatives of the coset $W/W_Q$ in $W$.
-For any $w \in W^Q$, we denote by $X(w)=\overline{BwQ/Q}$ the Schubert variety in $G/Q$ associated with $w$, which is a $l(w)$-dimensional normal Cohen--Macaulay projective variety with at worst rational singularities.
-There is a natural partial order $\prec$ on $W^Q$ called the Bruhat order, defined as $w_1 \preceq w_2 \Leftrightarrow X(w_1)\subset X(w_2)$.
-We recall the following fundamental fact for minuscule homogeneous spaces. \begin{prop}[{\cite[Proposition V.2]{Proctor_ICLTAGBO}}] For a minuscule homogeneous space $G/Q$, the poset $W^Q$ is a finite distributive lattice. \end{prop} From Proposition \ref{prop:distr} and the Birkhoff representation theorem, we can define the \textit{minuscule poset} $P_Q$ for the minuscule $G/Q$ such that $J(P_Q)=W^Q$ as in \cite{Proctor_ICLTAGBO}.
+From Proposition \ref{prop:distr} and the Birkhof\/f representation theorem, we can def\/ine the \textit{minuscule poset} $P_Q$ for the minuscule $G/Q$ such that $J(P_Q)=W^Q$ as in~\cite{MR2941004}.
 Moreover, the order ideal $P_w \subset P_Q$ associated with $w\in W^Q$ is called the minuscule poset for the minuscule Schubert variety $X(w)\subset G/Q$.
-For example, the order ideals $P_Q$, $\varnothing \subset P_Q$ turn out to be the minuscule posets for the total space $X(w_Q)=G/Q$ and the $B$-fixed point $X(\id)=Q/Q$, respectively, where $w_Q$ is the unique longest element in $W^Q$.
-The minuscule poset for minuscule Schubert varieties is a generalization of the Young diagram for Grassmann Schubert varieties. \begin{ex} An easy method to compute the Hasse diagram of $W^Q$ is to trace out the $W$-orbit of certain dominant weight whose stabilizer coincides with $W_Q$ (cf.\ \cite[$\S$4.3]{Baston-Eastwood_PT}).
-Denote by $(i j \cdots k)$ the element $w=s_{\alpha_i} s_{\alpha_j} \cdots s_{\alpha_k} \in W$, where $s_\alpha$ is simple reflection with respect to $\alpha \in S$.
+For example, the order ideals $P_Q$, $\varnothing \subset P_Q$ turn out to be the minuscule posets for the total space $X(w_Q)=G/Q$ and the $B$-f\/ixed point $X(\id)=Q/Q$, respectively, where $w_Q$ is the unique longest element in $W^Q$.
+The minuscule poset for minuscule Schubert varieties is a generalization of the Young diagram for Grassmann Schubert varieties. \begin{Example} An easy method to compute the Hasse diagram of $W^Q$ is to trace out the $W$-orbit of certain dominant weight whose stabilizer coincides with $W_Q$ (cf.\ \cite[Section~4.3]{MR1038279}).
+Denote by $(i j \cdots k)$ the element $w=s_{\alpha_i} s_{\alpha_j} \cdots s_{\alpha_k} \in W$, where $s_\alpha$ is the simple ref\/lection with respect to $\alpha \in S$.
 The initial part of the Hasse diagram of $W^Q$ for the Cayley plane $\bO\bP^2$ is the following